 Lighting categories

-Refer to Council’s roading hierarchy in the District Plan to ensure details have been correctly determined before proceeding with any lighting designs.
+Refer to Council’s roading hierarchy or the ONF to ensure details have been correctly determined before proceeding with any lighting designs.

 Category V (vehicles) is applicable to arterial roads (high volume of vehicular traffic) on which the visual requirements of motorist are dominant.
 It should also provide a safe environment for pedestrians/cycle traffic at night and discourage criminal acts.
 The lighting category must be selected using the charts in AS/NZS 1158.1.1.